 Color is a great unifier, allowing you to turn a rag-tag assembly into a matching set with just a quick coat of paint.
 You can even buy and install matching hardware to give your newly matched furnishings a polished look.

-Maintaining a single style or theme is another way to give a space a cohesive feel.
+Maintaining a single style or theme is another way to do this.
 Try choosing something easily identifiable, like retro mid-century decor or a rich Moroccan theme.
 By pumping up the drama, you'll make it much easier for people to see a trend.

-Finally, try employing common textures, such as wood or metal, and choose pieces of a similar size and shape, especially when choosing end tables or anything that typically requires a sense of symmetry.
+Try employing common textures such as wood or metal and choose pieces of a similar size and shape, especially when choosing end tables or anything that typically requires a sense of symmetry.
 The goal is to establish some common ground.
 As long as you can find some way to tie it all together, you should be able to make it work.

 There’s a fine line between “eclectic” and cluttered.
 You want your little one’s nursery to feel cozy and lived-in, not closed-in and claustrophobic, so don’t go nuts with the flea market finds.

-Instead of filling the room up with unneeded furniture, opt for just a few, really interesting pieces that blend well.
-Remember: being eclectic is not about how much random stuff you have; it’s about how well you can tie that seemingly random stuff together.
+Instead of filling the room up with unneeded furniture, opt for just a few interesting pieces that blend well.
+Remember: being eclectic is not about how much random stuff you have, it’s about how well you can tie that seemingly random stuff together.

-Sometimes mix-and-match furniture is more a reflection of your bank account than your personal taste.
+Mix-and-match furniture is more a reflection of your bank account than your personal taste.
 If the eclectic look is not really your thing, try playing down the differences by choosing simple, understated furnishings with clean lines and light finishes.
-These pieces should essentially disappear, allowing you to redirect focus to a larger statement pieces, like the bed or crib.
+These pieces should essentially disappear, allowing you to redirect focus to larger statement pieces, like the bed or crib.